rails/rails/guides/source/active_model_basics.md

 An object becomes dirty when it has gone through one or more changes to its attributes and has not been saved. `ActiveModel::Dirty` gives the ability to check whether an object has been changed or not.
-It also has attribute based accessor methods.
+It also has attribute-based accessor methods.
 Let's consider a Person class with attributes `first_name` and `last_name`: